Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • chronic serious illnesses kidneys and liver;

-• dopamine receptor antagonists (neuroleptics, metoclopramide, domperidone, etc.), methyldopa, antidepressants (tricyclic, from the group of MAO inhibitors and serotonin reuptake), opiates;
+• dopamine receptor antagonists (neuroleptics, metoclopramide, domperidone, etc.), methyldopa, antidepressants (tricyclic, from the group of MAO inhibitors and serotonin reuptake inhibitors), opiates;

 • omeprazole, some antiallergic drugs;